BACKGROUND - NUCLEAR WEAPONS

 CLIMATE AND ECOSYSTEM DISRUPTION DUE TO NUCLEAR WAR

-Recent computer climate models have shown that a limited nuclear war using less than 3% of the world’s nuclear arsenal (200 - 400 x Hiroshima size bombs) could lead to the immediate deaths of 20 million people.
-It could also drop world surface temperatures 1.3 degrees Celsius, reduce world precipitation by 10%, lead to shortened growing seasons, decreased grain production (source) and the starvation of 2 billion people (source).
+Recent computer climate models have shown that a limited nuclear war using less than 1% of the world’s nuclear arsenal (100 x 15 kt Hiroshima/Nagasaki size bombs) could lead to the immediate heat, blast and radiation related deaths of over 20 million people.
+Light absorbing smoke released into the upper atmosphere from blasts would block the sun and drop world surface temperatures 1.25 degrees Celsius for years, reduce world precipitation by 10%, lead to shortened growing seasons, decreased grain production and the starvation of 2 billion people.

 COSTS OF NUCLEAR WEAPONS MAINTENANCE, ENHANCEMENT & CLEANUP

-2019 Madison, Wisconsin Estimated Nuclear Weapons Tax Expenditure Maintenance = $53 million.
+2024 FY Madison, Wisconsin Estimated Nuclear Weapons Tax Expenditure Maintenance/Modernization= $87 million.

-2019 Wisconsin Estimated Nuclear Weapons Tax Expenditure Maintenance = $1.1 billion
+2024 FY Wisconsin Estimated Nuclear Weapons Tax Expenditure Maintenance/Modernization= $1.62 billion

-2019 United States Estimated Nuclear Weapons Tax Expenditure Maintenance = $61.5 billion.
-(Source)
+2024 FY United States Estimated Nuclear Weapons Tax Expenditure Maintenance/Modernization= $94.5 billion.

 COSTS OF PROVIDING FREE EDUCATION, CLEAN WATER & ENDING WORLD HUNGER